hphelion/documentation/hz.gettingstarted.md

 2. Click "+Add Interface" on the top far-right of the "Router Details" page.
 3. Click the drop-down menu in the "Select Subnet" box in the "Add Interface" pop-up and click on the network you configured.

-**Note: You can optionally specify an IP address in the box provided, but the default interface IP address is the selected subnet's external gateway and the best choice unless you are setting up a more complicated connection.
-Any IP address you specify must belong to the subnet in the drop-down menu.**
+**Note**: You can optionally specify an IP address in the box provided, but the default interface IP address is the selected subnet's external gateway and the best choice unless you are setting up a more complicated connection.
+Any IP address you specify must belong to the subnet in the drop-down menu.

 4. Click "Add Interface."